foxelas/macroMSI-processing/README.md

-# macroMSI-processing
+# macroMSI processing

-Medical image processing research at Tokyo Institute of Technology
+Macropathology image processing at Tokyo Institute of Technology